 In today’s fragmented and degraded world, the remaining stretches of intact ‘wildlands’ are crucial to the persistence of biodiversity over the next few hundred years of very rapid environmental change.
+Especially in times of climate change, wild lands that are intact and unfragmented by roads, railways, and energy infrastructure are crucial for species survival.

 Here we explain how wildlands are defined, what inventoried and uninventoried roadless areas are, why they exist and why they’re crucial to the future of our wildlife and ecosystem health.